achiber/learngit/readme.txt

-Git is aversion control system
+Git is distributed aversion control system
 Git is free software